hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 simplest learning image classifiers: A [*Softmax classifier* with a *cross-entropy* loss][cs231n-softmax-classifier] function.

-### A first learning image classifier
+### Our first learning image classifier

 #### A linear score function

-Recall the classification problem we're trying to solve.
-We have an image $\mathbf{x}$ that's represented as an array of integers of length $D = W \times H \times 3$, and we want to find out which category (in a set of $K$ categories) it belongs to.
+Recall the classification problem that we're trying to solve.
+We have an image $\mathbf{x}$ that's represented as an array of integers of length $D = W \times H \times 3$, and we want to find out which category (in a set of $K$ categories) that it belongs to.
 In fact, instead of just reporting one category name, it would be more helpful to get a *confidence score* for each category.
 This way, we'll not only get the primary category we're looking for (the largest score), but we'll also have a sense of how confident we are with our classification.

 So in essence, what we're looking for is a *score* function $f:
 \mathbb{R}^D \mapsto \mathbb{R}^{K}$ that maps image data to class